jonnonz1/nz-statute-book/acts/public/2019/partnership-law-act-2019.md

 ### 4 Effect of repeal of Partnership Act 1908
 Nothing in this schedule limits sections 17 to 22 of the Interpretation Act 1999 (for example, the repeal of the Partnership Act 1908 by this Act does not affect the validity, invalidity, effect, or consequences of anything done or suffered, the previous operation of the Partnership Act 1908, or the bringing or completion of proceedings that relate to an existing right, interest, title, immunity, or duty).

+### Part 2 — Provisions relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 5 Interpretation
+In this Part,—
+  - **commencement date** means the day on which Part 17 of the Regulatory Systems (Economic Development) Amendment Act 2025 comes into force
+  - **former section 47** means section 47 as in force immediately before the commencement date
+  - **former section 79** means section 79 as in force immediately before the commencement date.

+### 6 When interest payable on extra payment or advance is calculated under former law
+(1) This clause applies to the calculation of interest for the purposes of section 47.
+(2) Former section 47 continues to apply to the calculation of interest for those purposes if the payment or advance referred to in that section is made before the commencement date.

+### 7 When interest payable to outgoing partner or partner’s estate is calculated under former law
+(1) This clause applies to the calculation of interest for the purposes of section 79.
+(2) Former section 79 continues to apply to the calculation of interest for those purposes if the dissolution of the partnership referred to in that section occurs before the commencement date.

 ## Schedule 2 — Minor amendments to clarify Parliament’s intent or reconcile inconsistencies